 Science Olympiad is a high school competition in which students compete in events pertaining to different scientific disciplines, from Astronomy, to Herpetology, to Mission Possible.
 WW-P South's Science Olympiad team has a tradition of excellence.
-We have represented New Jersey at the National Science Olympiad competition nine times in the past thirteen years by winning the state competition.
+We have represented New Jersey at the National Science Olympiad competition ten times in the past fifteen years by winning the state competition.

 There are 23 events this year, which can be found here (go to division C).
 At competition, each team sends a pair of students (in some cases three) to compete in each event.
 The rules, which can be found on the rules manual for each event are different, but in the end, each team gets a placement in the event according to how well they did, with "1" being the best (first place).
 The overall results are then determined by adding up the individual placements, with the lowest score winning.